ropensci/software-review/README.md

 -   Follow our [packaging style guide](packaging_guide.md) to ensure your package meets our style and quality criteria.
     -   If you would like your package also submitted to [Journal of Open-Source Software](http://joss.theoj.org/) (JOSS), it should include a `paper.md` file describing the package.
 More detail on JOSS's requirements can be found [at their website](http://joss.theoj.org/about#author_guidelines).
     -   If you choose this option you should *not* submit your package to JOSS separately.
 It will be evaluated by JOSS based on the rOpenSci review.
--   We strongly suggest submitting your package for review *before* publishing on CRAN, as the review feedback may result in major changes to your package, including breaking changes to your function usage.
+-   We strongly suggest submitting your package for review _before_ publishing on CRAN, as the review feedback may result in major improvements and updates to your package, including renaming and breaking changes to functions.
 -   Next, [open a new issue](https://github.com/ropensci/onboarding/issues/new) in this repository and fill out the template.
 -   An [editor](#editors) will review your submission within 5 business days and respond with next steps.
 The editor may assign the package to reviewers, request that the package be updated to meet minimal criteria before review, or reject the package due to lack of fit or overlap.
 -   If your package meets minimal criteria, the editor will assign 1-3 reviewers.
 They will be asked to provide reviews as comments on your issue within 3 weeks.